-M.B.A. in Information Technology Management -Required Specialization Courses
+M.B.A. in Information Technology Management - Required Specialization Courses

-Also offered Online and at the following Continuing Education Centers: Nashua, Salem, Portsmouth, and Brunswick Maine.
+Also offered Online and at the following Continuing Education Centers: Manchester, Nashua, Salem, Portsmouth, and Brunswick, Maine through a blend of online and classroom courses.

 IT 503 Digital Commerce and E-Business

 (replaces IT 500)

 IT 550 Management of Information Technology

 IT 641 Telecommunications in Business

 IT 647 Web Site Construction and Management